Our gay olympic heroes Gus Kenworthy and Adam Rippon just kissed at the GLAAD Awards

 That result, combined with a victory at a selection event, qualified him for the Olympic team.

-In an ad for Head & Shoulders, the hot skier is not only showing off his amazing freestyle skiing skills, but also his gay pride.
+In an ad for Head & Shoulders, the hot skier not only showed off his amazing freestyle skiing skills, but also his gay pride.

 The 26-year old athlete told the Washington Post that some of his fellow athletes refer to him as “The Gay Skier.”